Online Commerce (eCommerce) is on a tear.

 Entering your credit card info online can be nerve-wracking.

-Every eCommerce business should strive to do all they can to provide a secure check-out process.
+Every eCommerce business should strive to do all it can to provide a safe and convenient online store – from easy-to-use e-commerce forms to a secure check-out process.
 If you’re not an expert in online retail security, this probably means using a hosted check-out.

 Hosted check-out services handle all of your secure transactions for you.
 So, there’s no need to reinvent the wheel.
 (Or, in this case, secure encryptions and sensitive data storage.)